nplrkn/alsoran/documentation/backlog.md

 # NEXT UP
 - Rerun demo
-- Get gnb-du-sim building in Github
 - Add readmes + review as they appear on Github
-- Get approval to publish
 - Go public
 ----SCALE OUT / MULTIPLE TNLA----
 - Use revision number to ignore out of date refreshes